study-palz/study-palz.github.io/index.md

-# Welcome to Study-Palz 👋
+# Welcome to StudyPalz 👋

 **A face-to-face study group platform for ICS students at UH Mānoa**